conan-io/docs/examples/conanfile/layout/multiple_subprojects.rst

     $ git clone https://github.com/conan-io/examples2.git
     $ cd examples2/examples/conanfile/layout/multiple_subprojects

-Lets say that we have a project that contains two subprojects: *hello* and *bye*, that need to access some information that is at their same level (sibling folders).
+Let's say that we have a project that contains two subprojects: *hello* and *bye*, that need to access some information that is at their same level (sibling folders).
 Each subproject would be a Conan package.
 The structure could be something similar to this: